 As far as cleanups and actual cleaning, I purchased a big pack of white kitchen towels from Sam’s for about $24.
 There were probably 24 towels in each pack.
 I have been using them for months now and have yet to find a need they did not meet.
 Amazon offers some very similar kitchen towels.
 A pack of 24 is $14.99 right now.
 Sounds like a deal to me!

-This one was kind of a no brainer.
-I had been wanting to eradicate the chemicals from my home and this budget change was just the little push I needed.
-It is so simple and cheap to make your own cleaners!!!
-Plus, I can let the babies (almost 2 and 3 year olds) help clean without worrying about the harmful effects of the chemicals.
+This one was kind of a no-brainer.
+I had been wanting to eradicate the chemicals from my home.
+It is so simple and cheap to make your own cleaners.
+Plus, I can let the babies (almost 2 and 3-year-olds) help clean without worrying about the harmful effects of the chemicals.
 Also, I quit buying air freshener.
 There is nothing in those aerosol cans worth the damage it’s contents are wreaking on your family’s systems.
 Here you will find my recipe for a DIY glass cleaner.
 I make an all-purpose cleaner that I use for EVERYTHING- I haven’t posted it yet but I will at least give you the recipe.
 I have used it on mirrors before and with a little elbow grease, it leaves no streaks.
 It can also be used as a color-safe bleach.